amaldu/AntiSpam-NLP-Pipeline/README.md

 ## Metrics used

-**Precision**: measures the accuracy of the positive predictions made by the model
+Our the dataset is very imbalanced with a 13.41% of SPAM so it's important to choose the right metrics for the evaluation of the model.
+Those metrics have to provide a clear vision of the model performance in the minority class.

+**Precision**

+It measures the proportion of true positives (spam correctly classified) among all instances predicted as spam.
+A good precision for the spam class indicates that most e-mails classified as spam by the model are actually spam.

+**Recall**

-**Recall**: measures the ability of the model to detect all the instances of the positive class
+It measures the model's ability to capture all true positives (all spam instances).
+A good recall for the spam class indicates that the model is identifying most of the spam emails.

-**F1-score**: combines precision and recall and it's useful when there is an imbalance between the classes (our case)
+**F1-score**

+It is the harmonic mean of precision and recall, meaning it considers both the model's ability to correctly identify positives (spam) and avoid false positives (ham classified as spam).
+We have to make sure the F1-score is high.

+**Confusion Matrix**

+The confusion matrix shows the number of true positives, false positives, true negatives, and false negatives.

 <p align="center">
   <img src="images/Confusion-matrix-Precision-Recall-Accuracy-and-F1-score.jpg" width="500"/>
 </p>

+**ROC-AUC**

+AUC measures the model’s ability to distinguish between classes.
+A ROC curve compares the true positive rate (recall) with the false positive rate, providing insight into how the model performs as decision thresholds change.
+In imbalanced datasets, a higher AUC means the model is better at separating the classes, even if the minority class is much less frequent.
+The AUC should be greater than 0.7 to be considered good.

+**Precision-Recall AUC**

+In imbalanced datasets like ours, the Precision-Recall curve is more informative than the ROC curve.
+This is because the ROC curve can be overly optimistic in imbalanced datasets, while the Precision-Recall curve is more useful in evaluating performance on the minority class (spam).
+The Precision-Recall AUC will tell us how well the model balances precision and recall for the minority class (spam).

+**Balanced Accuracy**

+Balanced accuracy is the average of the recall for both classes.
+It is useful in imbalanced settings because it gives equal weight to both classes.
+A balanced accuracy above 0.5 is considered good however, the closer it is to 1, the better the model handles both classes.

 **ROC-AUC Curve**: the ROC curve plots the true positive rate (recall) against the false positive rate (1 - specificity) at different classification thresholds.
 AUC (Area Under the Curve) measures the overall ability of the model to distinguish between classes.
+It's important to minimize false negatives for spam.

 #### Why not other metrics?